paiabhishekpai/paiabhishekpai/README.md

 ## A passionate developer from India

 # 💫 About Me:
-🔭 I’m currently working on front end projects<br>🌱 I’m currently learning Javascript<br> <br>Reach out to me at abhishekupai1124@gmail.com
+🔭 I’m currently working on full stack projects <br>🌱 I’m currently learning Javascript, React and Express. <br> <br>Reach out to me at abhishekupai1124@gmail.com

 ## 🌐 Socials: